 Frequently Asked Questions

-We hope that the responses below will give you a clear sense of where we are today.
-If you have more questions or would like to take part in shaping this agenda, feel free to get in touch!
+We hope that the Frequently Asked Questions below will give you a clear sense of where we are today.
+If you have more questions or would like to be a part of creating this initiative get in touch!

 The Community Health Toolkit is a collection of open source technologies, open access design, technical, and implementer resources, and a forum for our community of practice.
 We’re focused on community health systems designed to improve the coverage, quality, speed, and equity of primary health care.
 The CHT is being co-created by the community as an open-source project.